-Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Mini Dress, Shuts Instagram Down
+Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Minidress, Shuts Instagram Down

 Castro’s brunette locks were down in soft waves, and she added a pair of statement earrings and a bracelet to complete the look.
 She posed with her hands on her hips, accentuating her hourglass figure and smiling straight at the camera.

-Castro decided to try to inspire her fans with the caption, and rather than discussing her outfit or more trivial things, she encouraged her fans to realize that there was no age that was too late to try something.
+Castro decided to try to inspire her fans with the caption.
+Rather than discussing her outfit or more trivial things, she encouraged her fans to realize that there was no age that was too late to try something.
 She translated the caption, including the motivational blurb in Spanish as well, and gave her husband Samier Chavez credit for snapping the stunning photo.

 View this post on Instagram